Steven Lowy: Westfield

-Westfield was listed on the Sydney Stock Exchange in 1960 by Lowy’s father, Frank and his partner John Saunders.
+Westfield was listed on the Sydney Stock Exchange in 1960 by Lowy's father, Frank and his partner John Saunders.
 The pair were newly arrived immigrants to Australia and had opened a small delicatessen shop in the western suburbs of Sydney.
 Their venture was a success and their ambition led to the expansion of their business to include the development of residential housing and larger shopping centres.

-The first Westfield centre was built in Blacktown in Sydney’s western suburbs in 1959.
-This was shortly followed by a new centre in Hornsby in Sydney’s north in 1961.
+The first Westfield centre was built in Blacktown in Sydney's western suburbs in 1959.
+This was shortly followed by a new centre in Hornsby in Sydney's north in 1961.
 The company flourished and expanded to other Australian cities and then the United States in the mid-1970s and to New Zealand in 1997 and the United Kingdom in 2000.
 At this point, Westfield had 86 centres in its global portfolio, with some 13,200 retailers and $24.1 billion in assets.

 In 2004, the various Westfield entities were merged to create Westfield Group to provide the scale and financial heft required to continue international expansion.
-This led to the creation of two landmark shopping centres in London (Westfield London at Shepherd’s Bush in 2008) and Westfield Stratford City (on the site of the 2012 London Olympics) in 2011.
+This led to the creation of two landmark shopping centres in London (Westfield London at Shepherd's Bush in 2008) and Westfield Stratford City (on the site of the 2012 London Olympics) in 2011.

 In 2014 Westfield Group underwent another major corporate restructure in which its Australian and New Zealand operations merged with Westfield Retail Trust to create a new company, Scentre Group.
 At the same time, another new, separate company, Westfield Corporation, was created to own and manage the former Westfield Group’s shopping centres in the US and UK.

-More recently, Westfield Corporation opened Westfield World Trade Center in New York on 16 August 2016.
-They have also advanced plans to build its first shopping centre in Europe, in Milan Italy.
+Westfield Corporation opened Westfield World Trade Center in New York on 16 August 2016 and advanced plans to build its first shopping centre in Europe, in Milan Italy.

-A feature of the company during this period was a marked shift towards high quality "iconic" or flagship malls showcasing the world’s best retailers and luxury brands.
+A feature of the company was a marked shift towards high quality "iconic" or flagship malls showcasing the world's best retailers and luxury brands.
 Five-star service and upscale restaurants and entertainment were a critical element in this shift, as was its adoption of a more aggressive "innovation" strategy to use digital technology "to better connect the retailer with the shopper".
 Since the establishment of Westfield Labs based in San Francisco in 2012, several digital initiatives were piloted and implemented in several Westfield shopping centres around the world.
 Westfield Labs has been recognised by Fast Company magazine as one of the 50 most innovative companies in the world, and as one of the Top 10 retail companies for "giving the mall a high-tech makeover".
-Following the sale of Westfield Corporation to Unibail Rodamco in 2018 Westfield’s former retail digital business was transferred to a new and separate entity OneMarket which was chaired by Steven Lowy AM.
+Following the sale of Westfield Corporation to Unibail Rodamco in 2018 Westfield's former retail digital business was transferred to a new and separate entity OneMarket which was chaired by Steven Lowy AM.
 OneMarket was wound up in December 2019.